May 21–May 22, 2026 – POSTER SESSION

 hexagon

-1Lysosomal Degradation Research Group, Institute of Genetics, HUN-REN Biological Research Centre, Szeged
+1Lysosomal Degradation Research Group, Institute of Genetics, HUN-REN BRC Szeged, Szeged

 2Doctoral School of Biology, Faculty of Science and Informatics, University of Szeged, Szeged